UBCO-COSC499-Summer-2024/team-5-capstone-team-5/docs/weekly logs/Jack Mathisen/ReadMe.md

 Goal 1: Have the Individual report finished
 Goal 2: Finish all the testing for the backend

+# Weekly Log - [Week 12: July 31 - 2nd]

+### Date: August 7 8:15am
+### Author: Jack Mathisen

+## Hour Breakdown

+**Approximate Hours: 5**

+*Trouble shoot tests*
+*work on finishing student add*
+*work on finishing statistics*
+*work on prepping for individual report*

+**Timesheet**
+Clockify report alt text

+**Current Tasks (Provide sufficient detail)**

+#1: Have the Post Hog site statistics done
+#2: have frontend testing finished
+#3: work on some documentation
+#4: Work on familiarizing myself with the individual report

+**Progress Update (since 26/8/2024)**
+TASK/ISSUE #STATUS

+Task A	in progress
+Task B  in progress
+Task C  in progress
+Task D	in progress

+**Cycle Goal Review (Reflection: what went well, what was done, what didn't; Retrospective: how is the process going and why?)**
+I know this is late just thought I would add it.
+Just basically worked on the stuff Ive finished this week and some of the stuff related to what im working on.

+**Next Cycle Goals (What are you going to accomplish during the next cycle)** Goal 1: have frontend testing finished
+Goal 2: have the student add finished
+Goal 3: have the student statistics finished

 # Weekly Log - [Week 11: July 26-31]

 ### Date: July 31 8:5 am